Portuguese Macau: Influence of the Chinese on Macau

 In addition to Chinese taxes, the rent, the Portas do Cerco, the special status of the Chinese of being judged, in the last instance, by the mandarins, according to the law of the Chinese Empire, and the increasing Chinese supervision over Macau, the Chinese authorities also imposed a ban, except in exceptional cases, on the construction of dwellings by the Portuguese beyond the walls of the City of Macau.
 Since they could not expand the city to the north of the Macau Peninsula, and the city could not have a very significant population increase.
-They, going further, also imposed that the construction of new houses and fortifications within the City had to be previously authorized by the mandarins in charge of guarding the city.
+Furthermore, they also required that the construction of new houses and fortifications within the City had to be previously authorized by the mandarins in charge of guarding the city.

-The Chinese authorities even ordered, in 1648, the establish ment of a military post with 500 soldiers in the village of Qianshan (which the Portuguese called Casa Branca), very close to Portas do Cerco, to guard the "City of the Holy Name of God of Macau".
+The Chinese authorities even ordered, in 1648, the establishment of a military post with 500 soldiers in the village of Qianshan (which the Portuguese called Casa Branca), very close to Portas do Cerco, to guard the "City of the Holy Name of God of Macau".
 This village was also the home of one of the mandarins in charge of supervising Macau.

 On several occasions, the impositions and decisions by the Chinese authorities to sanction Macau caused a large exodus of the Chinese community from Macau.
 For this reason, during the first centuries of Macau's existence, the number of the Chinese population was uncertain and fluctuated considerably.
 These impositions and requirements, sometimes very abusive, sometimes brought real financial crises to the Macao authorities.

 The restrictions and impositions by the Chinese authorities began to intensify more and more when the Qing became the rulers of China, as they were always suspicious of foreign actions and influence.

 Three years after the opening of the port of Guangzhou to all foreign merchants, in 1688, the Chinese authorities established a Chinese customs house, the "Ho-pu", supervised by a mandarin to better oversee the collection of taxes on certain goods transported by merchant ships anchored in the port of Macau and above all to control the access of foreign ships long-distance to Canton.
 The Ho-pu became the symbol of Chinese authority, power and influence in Macau.